AyaMYousef/text-to-image-generation/README.md

-To run this project, take the notebook, head to Colab, and train the model.
-We made it easy for you to start from, you will find a Header called `Fine Tunning Diffusion Model (Approach3) start from there and download the model after it
+To run this project, open the provided notebook in Google Colab.
+Training begins under the section titled "Fine-Tuning Diffusion Model (Approach 3)".
+Simply start from that section to begin the fine-tuning process.
+Once training is complete, you can download the resulting model directly from the notebook.

 ---

 ## How to start (Repo Clone)